WebAssembly/component-model/design/mvp/CanonicalABI.md

 ```
 The `in_event_loop` field is used by `Task.request_cancellation` to prevent
 unexpected reentrance of `callback` functions.
 The `index` field stores the
-index of the thread in the component instance's table and is initialized only
+index of the thread in its containing component instance's `threads` table and
-once a thread is allowed to start executing (after the backpressure gate).
-The
+is initialized only once a thread is allowed to start executing (after the
-`context` field holds the [thread-local storage] accessed by the
+backpressure gate).
+The `context` field holds the [thread-local storage]
-`context.{get,set}` built-ins.
-All the other fields are used directly by
+accessed by the `context.{get,set}` built-ins.
+All the other fields are used
-`Thread` methods as shown next.
+directly by `Thread` methods as shown next.

 When a `Thread` is created, an internal `threading.Thread` is started and
 immediately blocked `acquire()`ing `fiber_lock` (which will be `release()`ed by